-Many tuners will ramp up the fuel rail pressure earlier in the RPM range but still keep peak pressure within the factory defined maximum limits giving a good mid range power boost and improving the pick up under acceleration.
+Many tuners will ramp up the fuel rail pressure earlier in the RPM range and inject the fuel slightly earlier but still keep peak pressure within the factory defined maximum limits giving a good mid range power boost and improving the pick up under acceleration.

 Regarding fuelling, they do also play with the injection timing, which is crucial on all diesel engines.
 All common rail systems use at least 2 injection phases, a pilot phase to get the fire going and a primary phase which provides the vast majority of the power.
 It's the pilot phase which gets rid of the characteristic DI diesel rattle and knock.

 CR diesels do respond very well to remapping, I think many car makers have purposely detuned their diesel engines simply to leave some room in the market for petrol models.
 During the early part of the 21st Century (first 5-6 years, say) diesel received loads of R&D cash, whilst petrol engines barely evolved at all in that time.
 Things are back on a more even keel now and we're seeing more and more DI petrol units and some very innovative turbocharging technologies being applied.

 What are the drawbacks of remapping your diesel engine?
 Generally there are no drawbacks if your car is in good condition.

 We would advise shorter service intervals and it is fair to say that any weak parts will generally fail sooner.
 There have been reports of clutches failing due to the extra torque but in fairness these are usually old worn clutches anyway.